mayoralito/ps5-finder/README.md

 ## Issues

 - On macOS you might need to accept manually to run `chromedriver` on your computer using the Security & Privacy under General tab.
+- You would have to expose the `chromedriver` file to PATH so it's accessible for execution